 - When an agent accomplishes the campaign goal (makes a sale for example), he assigns Success during after-call work.
 Success is mapped to Contact Uncallable, to prevent the contact from being dialed again.

-- If the agent cannot accomplish the campaign goal, he assigns the Failure wrap-up.
-Since it is mapped to Contact Uncallable and Right Party contact, no phone numbers for that contact will be dialed again.
+- If the agent cannot accomplish the campaign goal, the agent assigns the Failure wrap-up.
+Since it is mapped to Contact Uncallable and Right Party contact, no phone numbers for that contact are dialed again.

 - If a dialed number is invalid (out of service, for example), the agent assigns the Bad Number wrap-up.
-In this case the wrap-up mapping prevents that number from being dialed again.
-If the contact record contains additional contact columns, they will be dialed.
+In this case, the wrap-up mapping prevents that number from being dialed again.
+If the contact record contains extra contact columns, the additional contacts are dialed.